Tracy Barlow: Casting

-The third actress to play the part was Dawn Acton, appearing between 1988 and 1999.
+The third actress to play the part was Dawn Acton, appearing regularly between 1988 and 1995.
 Acton was 11 when she took on the role and played the character through her teenage years, in what Acton has described as Tracy's tarty phase.
 Acton has said that Tracy's appearances became rare in the mid-1990s, until the casting director James Bain informed her that her contract was not being renewed, as "the storylines involving Tracy had dried up".
 Acton adds, "I was 17 but I wasn't devastated.
 There were no tantrums, like the ones Tracy was famous for.
 James said I should try other things in the acting world.
 I did – but it didn't work out."
+After leaving the role, Acton made occasional guest appearances as Tracy until 1999, after which she was unavailable due to becoming a mother.

 In November 2002, it was reported that Dawn Acton reauditioned for the role of Tracy, but was unsuccessful, which resulted in the role being given to Kate Ford.
 A spokeswoman for the soap said: "[Kate] is very excited to have got the part.
 The character has changed substantially in the past four years and really hits the ground running.
 Kate is thrilled."
 Discussing why Acton was not brought back, a spokesperson said, "We [looked] at other actresses because the character has changed so much—she's going to be explosive."
 Ford was a fan of the show as a child, and revealed that when she was 12, she wrote around ten letters to the casting director requesting a part.
 The character is portrayed as being extremely selfish and dangerous.
 She appears to be a tough, fiery and very bitchy character, with Ford stating that "underneath she does care about her daughter which does show a soft side to her".